Tax Guide for Alcoholic Beverage

 |Beer & Wine Importer Tax Return||Line: Other exemptions|

-As a registered beer and wine importer, beer manufacturer, or winegrower, you are allowed an alcoholic beverage tax exemption or credit for spoiled beer or wine destroyed under the supervision of a CDTFA representative, only after prior written approval is received (Revenue and Taxation Code section 32176).
-An exemption or credit may be taken for the following:
+For registered beer and wine importers, beer manufacturers, or winegrowers, tax does not apply to spoiled beer or wine destroyed under the supervision of a CDTFA representative.
+You must receive written approval from us prior to destroying the beer or wine to claim tax not due or a credit.
+(Revenue and Taxation Code section 32176).
+A claim for tax not due or a credit may be taken for the following:

-- An exemption on spoiled beer or wine that has not yet been sold in California
+- A claim for tax not due on spoiled beer or wine that has not yet been sold in California

 - A credit on tax-paid beer or wine that was sold in California, subsequently spoiled, and then returned to you by the wholesalers.